-German court partially lifts injunction against EU Samsung Galaxy Tab 10.1 salesAlex Wagner - Deputy Managing Editor, News Desk
+German court partially lifts injunction against EU Samsung Galaxy Tab 10.1 salesAlex Wagner - Editorial Director of News and Content

 Good news for the folks in the European Union that have had their eyes on the Samsung Galaxy Tab 10.1: it's been revealed that a German court has temporarily lifted the injunction that barred European sales of the Tab 10.1.
 The suspension is effective across all of the EU except for Germany, where Samsung is still not allowed to distribute its 10-inch tablet.
 A hearing on the matter is still scheduled for August 25th.